Saturday, December 16, 2023

 White rewards our indulgence with a deeper portrait of his man, one that goes beneath the skin to reveal a tactile, brusque emotional quality.

 Kennedy gulps down clam chowder the same way he does newspaper columns and is always eager to corner a correspondent on a plane about what’s being said on the trail.
 Kennedy’s dislike for Nixon was real, we are told, not put on for the campaign.
-He attracts a team of highly-skilled men, each of whom receives multiple superlatives:
+He attracts a team of highly-skilled men, each of whom is bedecked with multiple superlatives from White:

 In the personal Kennedy lexicon, no phrase is more damning than “He’s a very common man” or “That’s a very ordinary type.”
 Kennedy, elegant in dress, in phrase, in manner, has always required quality work; these men by his standards were extraordinary; they were his choices.